Politics & Prose - A Night with Angie Thomas

 The Common Reading Program is an opportunity for new students to engage in an academic experience with the PLU community.
 During New Student Orientation, incoming students will meet with a faculty member, a New Student Orientation Guide, and their peers to discuss the Common Reading book and learn strategies for academic success at PLU.
-The 2017 Common Reading book is Between the World and Me by Ta-Nehisi Coates.
+The 2020 Common Reading book is The Hate U Give, by Angie Thomas.

 PLU community members are welcome to check out a copy of the Common Reading book at the Mortvedt Library.

 Mr. Elmer Dixon was born in Chicago in 1950 to his mother who was a Chicago-native and his father who was born in Kentucky and served in the Army.
 He and his family moved to Seattle at the age of 7 where he grew up in the Central District of Seattle and more specifically the Madrona neighborhood.
 Dixon was exposed to an extremely diverse environment from a young age.
 He attended Garfield High School and says his experience there set the foundation for his work both with the Black Panther Party and as a Diversity & Inclusion Consultant.

 In this interview Dixon shares stories of his time in high school as an organizer of the Black Student Union and his experiences as a co-founder (along with his brother Aaron Dixon) of the Seattle Black Panther Party.
 This conversation is especially timely and insightful given our current climate in the US along with the themes present in this year’s Common Reading book “The Hate U Give” by Angie Thomas.